ELynx/screeps-world/README.md

 --> recycle by "Dynamic creep life" afterwards.

 Roads in neutral room require change in repair code to work on energy level 0.

-# Profiler
-Uses github.com/samogot/screeps-profiler, more up-to-date and feature branch

-Uses commit a128654877d2bd07bd405eb4e41a0ecd5aed5d42 to master